 - Complex medical-psychological presentations

-I integrate brain-based science with trauma-informed psychotherapy, helping patients understand not only what they are feeling but also why their brain and body are responding in the way they are.
+I integrate brain-based science with trauma-informed psychotherapy, helping patients understand not only what they are feeling but also why their brains and bodies are responding in the way they are.

 If you are navigating a brain trauma, neurological changes, or a complex recovery process, I am here to help you understand your brain, restore balance, and help you move toward healing at a pace that respects both your biology and your lived experience.